Table of Contents

 Shape

-The FG820-12 adheres to the traditional Western body shape, specifically the dreadnought style.
-This classic design not only contributes to the guitar’s iconic appearance but also plays a pivotal role in shaping its stronger sound.
-It will not need to cost a fortune to buy this 12 string guitar.
+The FG820-12 adheres to the traditional Western body shape, precisely the dreadnought style.
+This classic design contributes to the guitar’s iconic appearance and plays a pivotal role in shaping its stronger sound.
+It will not need to cost a fortune to buy this 12-string guitar.

-The FG820 twelve string is inspired by the FG180 6 string guitar.
-The original FG180 quickly became a classic with countless reviews, introduced in 1966.
-It was a home-run for Yamaha known for the durability of the top board, body binding, sound of the guitar, and fingerboard binding with cream plastic.
-The FG820 has a similar upgraded look and a shape that is easy to play.
+The FG820 twelve-string is inspired by the FG180 six-string guitar.
+Introduced in 1966, the original FG180 quickly became a classic with countless reviews.
+It was a home run for Yamaha, known for the durability of the top board, body binding, sound of the guitar, and fingerboard binding with cream plastic.
+The FG820 has a similar upgraded look and an easy-to-play shape.

 Check out different guitar body shapes here.